Feel confident in sharing financial records with your business broker.

-Working at Transworld we have discussions with sellers on a daily basis.
-Inevitably the question of, "What financial records will I need to share to sell my business?" arises.
+In our regular discussions with sellers, inevitably the question of, "What financial records will I need to share to sell my business?" arises.
 In my experience sellers are cautious about with whom they share their financial records and at what point in the process this will take place.
 To begin allaying the Seller's trepidation and before reviewing any documentation Transworld will sign a Confidentiality Agreement (CA).
 The CA binds Transworld to keep all of the seller's personal information confidential.
 Confidentiality is valued above all at Transworld and is a key aspect in each and every one of our business sale transactions.

 Upon first meeting with a seller, it is necessary and typical to discuss the valuation of their business and how much a company is worth, as this information will be used to ultimately calculate an asking price.
 If the seller has access to their total sales and earnings from the year prior or of the year-to-date then this information will likely suffice to calculate an estimated valuation.
 To deduce the true Seller's Discretionary Earnings (SDE) number for the business valuation, Transworld will require Profit and Loss Statements (P&L) or previous year's tax returns.
 These documents will outline the businesses revenue, earnings and deductions.
 These three numbers can then be used to calculate the SDE.